 - Official transcripts from all colleges or universities attended.

-- Personal Goals Statement – an essay titled, “Graduate business education: Enabling me to achieve my personal goals and become a leader.”
+- Statement of Purpose – an essay titled, “Graduate business education: Enabling me to achieve my personal goals and become a leader.”

 - Current resume.